 In accordance with the Federal Policy for the Protection of Human Subjects, certain research activities may be exempt from review by the IRB.

-Research that Qualifies for Exemption from Federal Regulations for the Protection of Human Subjects – Code of Federal Regulations, Title 45 CFR 46.101
+Research that qualifies for exemption from federal regulations for the Protection of Human Subjects — Code of Federal Regulations, Title 45 CFR 46.101.

 Exemptions at 46.101(b)(1) and (b)(3) through (b)(6) are applicable to research studies that use children as subjects.
 The exemption at 46.101(b)(2) regarding educational tests is also applicable to research involving children as subjects.
 However, the exemption at 46.101(b)(2) for research involving survey or interview procedures or observations of public behavior does not apply to research involving children as subjects, except for research involving observation of public behavior when the investigator(s) do not participate in the activities being observed (45 CFR 46.401 (b)).